 Importantly, it will also strengthen the overall AML/CFT system.
 It will make it harder for criminals to move cash anonymously using high value goods.
 Reporting by high value dealers will provide valuable information and help make it easier to detect crime.

-When you deal in any of these expensive goods and accept or make a cash payment (or a series of ‘related transactions’) at or above the applicable threshold or more, you would need to:
+When you deal in any of these expensive goods and accept or make a cash* payment (or a series of ‘related transactions’) at or above $10,000, you would need to:

 If a customer’s activity is suspicious, you may decide to file a suspicious activity report with the FIU.
 For high value dealers, this is optional.
 For more information on reporting to the FIU, see the information about rules for businesses that deal in high value goods at:

-Businesses that deal in high value goods won’t have to do anything if they don’t accept or make cash payments at or above the applicable threshold.
+Businesses that deal in high value goods won’t have to do anything if they don’t accept or make any cash* payments at or above $10,000.

 If you do have AML/CFT responsibilities, for information about potential ways to reduce compliance costs, see: